emmynk35/ISBN-Converter/README.md

 # ISBN-Converter
-Converts ISBN10 -> ISBN 13 and vice versa
+Reads a text file with ISBN10, ISBN 13, or invalid ISBN numbers.
+ISBN 10 converst to ISBN 13 and vice versa.